 What is a Private Mortgage?

 A private mortgage is a mortgage that is not provided through a traditional lender or financial institution.
-Private mortgage lenders are usually either individuals mortgage investment entities.
-Another difference is that unlike banks and trust companies, private mortgage lenders aren’t federally regulated nor are their underwriting requirements.
+Private mortgage lenders are usually either individuals, mortgage brokerages with in-house funds, mortgage brokerages that represent investors, or a mortgage investment entity, be it a Mortgage Investment Corporation, a Limited Partnership, or a Mutual Trust Fund.
+Another difference is that unlike banks and trust companies, private mortgage lenders underwriting requirements are not federally regulated by the Office of the Superintendent of Financial Institutions (OSFI).
+This enables more lenient underwriting which in turn provides mortgage solutions that are otherwise unavailable in the primary mortgage market.
 There are a plethora of reasons why you might not qualify for traditional mortgage financing and require alternative solutions.

 Depending on the property type, location, use, and occupancy status, you might have trouble checking all the boxes.
 Yes, your mortgage lender will review your income, credit, and net worth to determine your capacity.
 Last but not least, your mortgage lender will review the real estate itself.
 After all, it’s their security at the end of the day.
 A mortgage lender needs to satisfy themselves with their ability to retrieve their money.
 Your mortgage lender will usually either be paid out by another mortgage lender or from the sale of the property.